Ko Wen-je: Medical career

+After graduating from the National Taiwan University College of Medicine in June 1986, Ko briefly worked as an anesthetist at a local Hsinchu hospital.
+He had sat the medical license exams and attained the highest score nationwide.
+In October 1986, he was conscripted into the Republic of China Army and served in the 269th mechanized infantry division until August 1988.
+During his military service, Ko was a combat medic with the rank of second lieutenant.
-After graduating from NTU in 1986, Ko placed first nationwide on the medical license exams.
-On the advice of his professor, Chu Shu-hsun, Ko specialized in surgery and critical care in the Department of Emergency Medicine.
-He also specialized in fields including trauma, intensive care, organ transplant, extracorporeal membrane oxygenation (ECMO), and artificial organs.
-In 1993, he completed a one-year clinical fellowship program at the University of Minnesota on artificial liver research under Wei-Shou Hu.

-After returning to Taiwan in 1994, Ko, with an invitation from Chu Shu-hsun, helped found NTU's first organ transplant team, with the goal of performing heart transplants.
+In September 1988, Ko became a resident physician in surgery at National Taiwan University Hospital.
+On the advice of his professor, Chu Shu-hsun, he specialized in surgery and critical care in the NTU Department of Emergency Medicine.
+He also specialized in trauma, intensive care, organ transplant, extracorporeal membrane oxygenation (ECMO), and artificial organs.
+In 1994, Ko, with an invitation from Chu Shu-hsun, helped found NTU's first organ transplant team, with the goal of performing heart transplants.
 Hoping to increase the transplant success rate, Ko introduced ECMO treatment from the US, and improved the transplant success rate from 19% to 51%.
 On 30 January 2008, Ko set a world record of 117 consecutive days for keeping a patient alive using ECMO.
 Using US treatment standards as a guide, Ko established a set of standards for organ transplant procedures that was later promulgated throughout Taiwan by the Department of Health.

 On 15 July 2006, Ko wrote an article for the Min Sheng Daily titled "Reflections, Errors, and Apologies: Chao Chien-ming" that received considerable media attention and led to a number of politics-related interviews.
 On 18 November, Ko used ECMO to save the life of Shirley Shaw, wife of Taichung Mayor Jason Hu, who had fallen into a coma after a car accident.
 This incident and the media attention it drew caused Ko Wen-je to become a household name.

 In 2010, Ko introduced the concept of integrated care to Taiwan, and established the Integrated Care Unit at NTU Hospital with the aim of reducing treatment cost and improving quality of treatment and quality of life for the attendant doctors and nurses.
 Ko directed the emergency care team that treated Sean Lien for critical wounds after he was shot in the face with a 9mm pistol on 26 November.
 Lien recovered quickly, which led the media to speculate about the veracity of his story, but Ko came forward to verify his claims.
 In 2013, Ko's emergency trauma care student Tseng Yu-tzu was hit by a drunk driver and sustained major trauma.
 Ko went to the hospital as soon as he was notified and oversaw her treatment, but she died.
 As a result of this incident, Ko founded Taiwan Against Drunk Driving.